sablier-labs/docs/docs/concepts/lockup/04-tranches.md

 ## Definition

-Analogous to the segments in Lockup Dynamic, a Lockup Tranched stream is composed of multiple tranches with different amounts and durations.
+Analogous to the segments in Dynamic streams, a Tranched stream is composed of multiple tranches with different amounts and durations.
 The protocol uses these tranches to enable traditional vesting curves with regular unlocks.

-Technically, a tranche is a [struct](/reference/lockup/core/types/library.LockupTranched#tranche) with two fields:
+Technically, a tranche is a [struct](/reference/lockup/contracts/types/library.LockupTranched#tranche) with two fields:

 | Field     | Type      | Description                                                                                 |
 | :-------- | :-------- | :------------------------------------------------------------------------------------------ |